kirbykevinson/kirbykevinson.gitlab.io/content/journal/books.md

 backgroundFallback: "#333333"
 ---

+The same as for [anime] but for books.
+Also who the hell even reads them nowadays.

+[anime]: ../anime/

 ## 201X-XX-XX: The Mysterious Island

 My grandma forced me to read this because I was (and still am) a lazy